-Osaka comes back, tops Azarenka at US Open; 3rd Slam title
+Naomi Osaka comes back, beats Azarenka for 2nd US Open title

 Osaka, a 22-year-old born in Japan and now based in the United States, added to her trophies from the 2018 U.S. Open — earned with a brilliant performance in a memorably chaotic final against Serena Williams — and 2019 Australian Open.

 The 23,000-plus seats in the main arena at Flushing Meadows were not entirely unclaimed, just mostly so — while fans were not allowed to attend because of the coronavirus pandemic, dozens of people who worked at the tournament attended — and the cavernous place was not entirely silent, just mostly so.
+One of the lucky few in the house: Osaka’s boyfriend, rapper YBN Cordae.

+“It’s not easy times in the world right now, so I’m very grateful for the opportunity to play in front of millions of people watching on TV,” Azarenka said.
+“Unfortunately, they’re not here.”

-Certainly no thunderous applause or cacophany of yells that normally would reverberate over and over and over again through the course of a Grand Slam final, accompanying the players’ introductions or preceding the first point or after the greatest of shots.
+Certainly no thunderous applause or the cacophony of yells that normally would reverberate over and over and over again through the course of a Grand Slam final, accompanying the players’ introductions or preceding the first point or after the greatest of shots.

 Instead, a polite smattering of claps from several hands marked such moments.

-Osaka stepped onto the court wearing a black mask with the name of Tamir Rice, a Black 12-year-old boy killed by police in Ohio in 2014.
-Osaka arrived in New York with seven masks bearing the names of Black victims of violence and wore a different one for each match, honoring Breonna Taylor, Elijah McClain, Trayvon Martin, Ahmaud Arbery, George Floyd and Philando Castile.
+Osaka arrived for the match wearing a mask with the name of Tamir Rice, a Black 12-year-old boy killed by police in Ohio in 2014.
+At her other U.S. Open matches, Osaka honored other Black victims of violence: Breonna Taylor, Elijah McClain, Trayvon Martin, Ahmaud Arbery, George Floyd and Philando Castile.

-“The point is to make people start talking about it,” Osaka said during Saturday’s trophy ceremony.

-She has been at the forefront of efforts in tennis to bring awareness to racial injustice in the United States.
-She joined athletes in various sports by refusing to compete last month after the police shooting of Jacob Blake in Wisconsin — she said she wouldn’t participate in her semifinal at the Western & Southern Open, then decided to play after the tournament took a full day off in solidarity.
+She has been at the forefront of efforts in tennis to bring attention to racial injustice.
+Last month, Osaka joined athletes in various sports by refusing to compete after the police shooting of Jacob Blake in Wisconsin — she said she wouldn’t participate in her semifinal at the Western & Southern Open, then decided to play after the tournament took a full day off in solidarity.

-Osaka and her coach have said they think the off-court activism has helped her energy and mindset in matches.
+Osaka and her coach, Wim Fissette — who used to work with Azarenka — have said they think the off-court activism has helped her energy and mindset in matches.

 The win over Azarenka, a 31-year-old from Belarus also seeking a third Grand Slam title but first in 7½ years, made Osaka 11-0 since tennis resumed after its hiatus because of the COVID-19 outbreak.